StevenLambion/SwiftDux/Guides/Getting Started.md

 The state is an immutable structure acting as the single source of truth within the application.

 Below is an example of a todo app's state.
-It has a root `AppState` as well as an ordered list of `TodoState` objects.
+It has a root `AppState` as well as an ordered list of `TodoItem` objects.

 ```swift
 import SwiftDux